 Functional Responsibility: Eric is responsible for providing a broad range of training grant and graduate student financial support.
 He oversees graduate funding packages for current students, and coordinates training grant administration, data gathering, reporting, as well as RPPR and renewal submissions.

 Bio: My name is Eric and I was working in the College of Chemistry when my supervisor transferred to MCB.
 She saw an opening for me and the rest is history!
-I've been with the GAO for 9 years and I've been at CAL for over 10 years.
+I've been with the GAO for 15 years and I've been at CAL for almost 16 years.

 Favorite Cal Sports Team: Cal Football, Go Bears!